Yes, I remember Adlestrop – the name, because one afternoon of heat the express-train drew up there unwontedly. It was late June.

 Famous for a number of reasons including the fact that Jane Austen was a regular guest at the Rectory, where her uncle was the rector and it is thought that Adlestrop Park may have been the setting for Mansfield Park.

-Home to the Cotswolds most famous station, Adlestrop, on the Great Western Line between London and Worcester, is immortalised in one of the best-loved poems in English literature (see left).
+Once home to the Cotswold’s most renowned railway station Adlestrop, which is immortalised in one of the best-loved poems in English literature (see left).

-But the station that inspired the evocative Edward Thomas’ poem, symbol of a rural golden age that vanished with World War 1, is itself no more.
+Adlestrop station which inspired the evocative Edward Thomas’ poem, a symbol of a rural golden age that vanished with World War 1, is itself no more.
 It closed to passenger traffic in 1966.
-The old station sign situated now in the bus shelter in the village is the only reminder and gets many visitors throughout the year.
+The old station sign is situated in the bus shelter in the village and gets many visitors throughout the year.

 Cynthia was the outstanding hackney driver of the twentieth century and she and Frank bred and exported the hackney breed and were a world authority on the subject.
 Cynthia taught the Duke of Edinburgh how to drive carriages and was an immense character.
 Frank and Cynthia spent their final years living at the Lodge in Adlestrop.